anjaboettcher/battlesnake-ts-starter/README.md

-# Preparations before K-day
+# Preparations before the event

+## Hosting

-We have gathered instructions for 4 different hosting solutions.
+We have gathered instructions for some different hosting solutions.
 There are som pros and cons with all so you have to pick the one suiting you.
 You can always host your Battlesnake in other places if you want.

 - Replit.
 Supereasy to get started but you have to use a browser based IDE.
+- Google App Enging.
+You can develop on your machine and use a cli tool to publish your app.
 - Railway.
 You can develop on your machine and let Railway build your app when pushed to Github.
 But you need to give the Railway App access to your Github account.
 - Render.
 You can develop locally just like Railway but you don't need to give access to you repo.
 The build is however very slow.

-## Replit
+### Replit

 Replit is a free browser based hosting and IDE.
 You will edit your files directly in the browser with their built in IDE.